anubhavpgit/anubhavpgit.github.io/content/posts/ferryman.md

 ```c
 x = 5;
 ```
-can be compiled into assembly code like this:
+Can be compiled into assembly code like this:

 ```assembly
 li x1, 5 // load immediate 5 into register x1